Article by Herb Kimble.

 Now communication with a patient throughout the therapy will ensure a positive experience.
 However, it’s important that these therapists understand a variety of factors before starting the session.
 First off, Parkinson’s disease cannot be resolved through massage therapy.
 So, while searching for an Asian massage parlor might sound appealing for a family member due to the cheap prices, know that it’s only temporarily relieving.

 The therapist must also work in cooperation with the patient’s primary care physician as the massage may impact the need for medication.
 This is a crucial step as there may be techniques used by the therapist that could hurt the patient as opposed to helping him or her.
 Now, since uncontrolled movement is characteristic of Parkinson’s disease.
 So, the therapist must be able to assist the patient when getting on and off the massage table.
 Therapists must also take extra precautionary measures to ensure the client is safe and sound.

 If you’re searching for a massage therapy business, it’s important to always compare around for not only the best price, but for outstanding reviews.
 After all, the patient with Parkinson’s must be in good hands.
-Businesses like Garden Retreat Spa provide a variety of massage techniques that vary based on the patient.
+Many spas provide a variety of massage techniques that vary based on the patient.